Compass Test Practice

 So j is multiplied by n and m is multiplied by k.

-In the above figure, XY and YZ are parallel, and lengths are provides in units.
+In the above figure, XY and WZ are parallel, and lengths are provided in units.
 What is the area of trapezoid WXYZ in square units?

 The correct answer is: D